K\"all\'en-Lehmann Spectral Representation of the Scalar SU(2) Glueball: The Numerical Method

 and rewrite $J_\alpha$ as

 It is straightforward to show that \eqref{eq:tikhonov} and \eqref{eq:tikhonov_lsq} are equivalent.
 However, the formulation of the problem using Eq. \eqref{eq:tikhonov_lsq} can be solved with a non-negative least squares (NNLS) solver such that $\brho \geq 0$ is guaranteed \cite{Lawson1995}.
+In this work we used the implementation of NNLS \cite{Lawson1995} as provided by SciPy \cite{2020SciPy-NMeth}.

+We should note that although we work with lattice QCD data, we nevertheless keep using the ``continuum version'' of the spectral relation, as also done in e.g.~\cite{Asakawa:2000tr,Tripolt:2018xeo,Binosi:2019ecz}.
+The standard MEM paper \cite[Appendix]{Asakawa:2000tr}, compared the usage of an (artificial) lattice kernel against the continuum kernel, and did not find any noticeable difference.
+This provides justification for this assumption.

 \paragraph{Determination of $\alpha$} The regularization parameter $\alpha$, in essence, provides a soft threshold to the singular values of $\boldsymbol{K}$, such that the smallest singular values no longer cause numerical issues.
 Choosing $\alpha$ is a delicate affair, since setting it too small means the problem remains ill-defined, whereas setting it too large destroys a lot of the information contained in the data.